Personalized marketing: Customers

 Personalized marketing helps to bridge the gap between the vastness of what is available and the needs of customers for streamlined shopping experience.
 By providing a customized experience for customers, frustrations of purchase choices may be avoided.
-Customers may more quickly find what they are looking for and avoid wasting time scrolling through irrelevant content and products.
-Consumers have come to expect this sort of user experience that caters to their interests, and companies that have created ultra-customized digital experiences, such as Amazon and Netflix.
+Customers may be able to find what they are looking for more efficiently, reducing the time spent searching through unrelated content and products.
+Consumers have become accustomed to this type of user experience that caters to their interests, and companies that have created ultra-customized digital experiences, such as Amazon and Netflix.